blake-regalia/classer.js/README.md

 # classer

-A light-weight (dependent-less) module utility that provides `new`-less class instantiation to encourage the practice of a complete Object-Oriented-Programming paradigm.
+A light-weight (dependent-less) module utility that provides `new`-less and asynchronous class instantiation for module exports that practice an Object-Oriented-Programming paradigm.
 Also includes a 7-channel colored console logger.
 Works in both node.js and browser.

 # Contents
  - [Setup](#install)